Why Is COBRA So Expensive?

 The average monthly premium cost of COBRA continuation coverage is about $438 per person.
 In some states, the average premium is even higher.
 For example, the average monthly premium for COBRA insurance cost in Wyoming is $700 per person.

 To determine your cost, add the amount you paid through payroll deduction to the amount the employer contributed to the plan.
+You may need to add a 2% administration fee on top of this amount.
 The cost will be explained in your offer letter to start COBRA.

 In addition to the monthly premium, you may also have to pay a 2% administration fee for COBRA coverage.
 This fee is charged by the employer’s third-party administrator who manages the COBRA plan.